mialkin/docs/tools/elasticsearch/elasticsearch.md

 - Distributed system on top of Lucene.
 A distributed system is not something Lucene is aware of or built for
 - Thread-pool, queues, node/cluster monitoring API, data monitoring API, cluster management, etc
 - Powerful DSL: JSON interface for reading and writing queries on top of Lucene.
 You can write complex queries without knowing Lucene syntax

+### Shards

+Put simply, **shards** are a single Lucene index.
+They are the building blocks of Elasticsearch and what facilitate its scalability.

+### Replicas

+**Replicas** are Elasticsearch fail-safe mechanisms and are basically copies of your index's shards.
+This is a useful backup system for a rainy day — or, in other words, when a node crashes.
+Replicas also serve read requests, so adding replicas can help to increase search performance.

+To ensure high availability, replicas are not placed on the same node as the original shards (called the "primary" shard) from which they were replicated.
+For example, Shard 1 might share Node A with Replica Shard 2, while Node B hosts Shard 2 and Replica Shard 1.

+Like with shards, the number of replicas can be defined per index when the index is created.
+Unlike shards, however, you may change the number of replicas anytime after the index is created.
+In other words, you can have more than one replica for each shard, but there is a balance to be struck between having too few and too many shards.
+More shards result in more overhead and resource usage, as well as can affect performance and speed.

 ## Terminology